vvt221/PUI2018_uak211/HW5_uak211/readme.md

-for these assignments, sam manzi and i discussed general approaches, but we both completed the work on our own.
+for these assignments, sam manzi and i discussed general approaches, but we both completed the work on our own. for assignment 2, nathan caplan and i collaborated on interpreting the articles.

 #### assignment 1: